Our Work

 Reflect on lived experience

-Once you understand where your perspective comes from, you can see how it relates to your community and the world.
+Once you recognize where your perspective comes from, you can see how it connects to your community and the world around you.

 03

-With a clearer sense of self, people are better equipped to show up in their communities in ways that feel real and meaningful.
+With a clearer sense of self, people show up in their communities in ways that feel real, authentic, and meaningful to them.

 Programs